 This is not a speculative project.
 It is rooted in addressing the ‘at-risk’ condition of the Grade I heritage asset, and aims to unlock the funding required for essential conservation and restoration repairs.
 The approach is holistic and heritage-led, with a long-term stewardship model for the wider estate.

-The 83 proposed dwellings are a carefully curated mix of house types, located in the northern part of the estate.
+These 83 proposed buildings are a carefully curated mix of house types, located in the northern part of the estate.
 The architectural language draws on the historic vernacular of Beaminster and nearby villages, interpreted in a contemporary and understated way.

 Homes will be positioned with a strong emphasis on views, orientation and the character of the landscape.
 The layout avoids standardised design, instead adopting an organic structure that responds to topography and natural features.
 New access roads, planting and green infrastructure will blend seamlessly into the surroundings.